1. K-State home

 The award will be celebrated during the 2023 ASAS Midwest Section Annual Meeting in Madison, Wisconsin, March 12-15, 2023.

-USDA National Institute of Food and Agriculture, Food and Agricultural Sciences National Needs Graduate Fellow Positions
+Milling Science Club products now availbile at the Call Hall USDA National Institute of Food and Agriculture, Food and Agricultural Sciences National Needs Graduate Fellow Positions

 We are pleased to announce that we have two MS and two Ph.D.
 Fellow positions sponsored by the USDA National Institute of Food and Agriculture, Food and Agricultural Sciences National Needs Graduate and Postgraduate Fellowship (NNF) Grants Program.
 We are establishing a joint program between the Department of Grain Science and Industry and the Department of Food, Nutrition, Dietetics and Health at Kansas State University to train the Fellows at the interface of cereal science and human nutrition.
 The joint training program will transcend traditional disciplinary boundaries in grain science and human nutrition and provide multidisciplinary graduate training so that Fellows will become emerging experts in cereal chemistry and nutrition.